 As Goodley packed his bags ahead of his voyage to Italy, he received an unexpected request from Turin.
 Another Nottingham native and node of the textiles network, Tom Gordon Savage, was in the process of procuring a new set of football shirts to replace the faded pink and black garments worn by his team, Juventus Football Club.

-Savage had been an accomplished footballer, enjoying success with Torino FCC, Internazionale Torino and finally Juventus, for whom he became the first foreign player to appear in the Italian Championship in 1901.
+Savage had been an accomplished footballer, enjoying success with Torino FCC, Internazionale Torino and finally Juventus, for whom he appeared in the Italian Championship in 1901.
 Whilst Savage’s playing days had come to an end, he remained involved with Juventus and was making use of his professional contacts back in Nottingham to source a replacement kit.
 Legend has it that he had his heart set on red jerseys, but settled for the only available alternative; the black and white stripes of Notts County.

 Goodley’s new boss, Alfred Dick, was not only a successful industrialist but also happened to be a director of Juventus.
 He was known to mix business with pleasure and there had been a steady flow of men from his factory floor to the football pitch.
 With Goodley on his way from Nottingham to Turin shortly, he was asked to transport the new kit, along with his worldly belongings over to Italy.
 With that twist of fate, Goodley duly delivered Juventus’ first black and white kit and in doing so became deeply entwined in the birth of the bianconeri.

 A dedicated club servant

 As a younger man, Goodley had been an enthusiastic amateur football player, turning out for Basford Wanderers and Notts Rangers in the local leagues.
 So, upon arrival in Turin, what better way to make connections in a new city than to join his employer’s football club?
 Despite Harry’s obvious fervour for the game and the somewhat lower standards of play, his career in Turin was short-lived.